 That’s our little overview of MSHA Part 46 training for contractors.
 If you had some questions or confusion before, we hope we’ve addressed them.
 Of course, feel free to use the comments section below to write any of your own thoughts or other questions–we’d love to hear from you.

 If you need help creating and delivering MSHA training to contractors, miners, and other employees, check out the following links:

 - Online MSHA Part 46 Training (New Miner and Annual Refresher)

 - Online MSHA Part 46 Training (additional MSHA Part 46 training needs, such as New Tasks)

 - Online general health and safety training (OSHA and more)

 - Our MSHA LMS for MSHA Part 46 training management and administration (see video below too)

 Here’s a short, two-minute video overview of our LMS for Mining Safety/MSHA Compliance, a tool that can help you with your MSHA Part 46 safety training and compliance.

-And this free guide gives you more information about how online training tools can help you with Part 46.
+And this free guide gives you more information about MSHA Training Requirements and how you can use online tools to comply.